Calvin Brock

 Calvin Vance Brock (born January 22, 1975) is an American former professional boxer who competed from 2001 to 2007.
-He was ranked as the world's No.9 heavyweight by BoxRec at the conclusion of 2005.
+He was ranked as the world's No.7 heavyweight by The Ring at the conclusion of 2005.
 Calvin Brock was trained by Tom Yankello.
 In 2006, he won Ring Magazine's Knockout of the Year for his win against Zuri Lawrence and challenged for the IBF and IBO heavyweight titles.
 Brock was forced to retire after receiving retinal damage in his right eye following his loss to Eddie Chambers.

 Early life

 Brock was born and raised in Charlotte, North Carolina in a middle-class family.
 He became a fan of boxing as a kid, prompting his father to take him to the gym when he was 10 years old, where he was told to come back when he's 12.
 Brock returned to that gym five months after turning 12, losing his first six bouts.
 Brock earned a degree in finance from the University of North Carolina at Charlotte in 1999 and took a job as a banker in the Bank of America.
 He appeared in a Bank of America ad, in which he was referred to as "The Boxing Banker", which ultimately became his nickname.
 Brock soon left the job in order to concentrate on his boxing career.